SahityaSangaru6183/Employee-PayRoll-Management-using-MS-Access/README.md

 ## 🛠️ Technologies Used

 - Microsoft Access `.accdb`
 - VBA (Visual Basic for Applications)
 - SQL Queries in Access
 - MS Access Forms and Subforms

 ---

 ## 📂 File Structure

+/Salary DataBase.accdb
+├── Tables
+│ └── Employees
+├── Forms
+│ └── EmployeeForm, SalaryForm
+├── Queries
+│ └── Salary Reports, Filtered Lists
+├── VBA Modules
+│ └── AddRecord, Navigation, Validations

 ---

 ## 🧪 How to Use

 1. Open the `Salary DataBase.accdb` file in **MS Access (2016 or later)**.
 2. Navigate to the **main form** to add/view employee details.
 3. Use command buttons to perform actions (add, save, delete records).
 4. View salary reports by running predefined **queries or reports**.

 ---